Configurational temperature in active matter. I. Lines of invariant physics in the phase diagram of the Ornstein-Uhlenbeck model: Introduction

 Approaching the thermodynamic limit, the relative fluctuations of both the numerator and the denominator of $\Tc$ vanish.
 This means that if one defines an $\bR$-dependent configurational temperature by

-\be k_B\Tc(\bR) \,\equiv\,\frac{(\nabla U(\bR))^2}{\nabla^2 U(\bR)}\,, \ee the identity $\Tc(\bR)\cong T$ applies in the sense that deviations vanish as $N\to\infty$.
+\be k_B\Tc(\bR) \,\equiv\,\frac{(\nabla U(\bR))^2}{\nabla^2 U(\bR)}\,, \ee the identity $\Tc(\bR)\cong T$ applies in the sense that deviations go to zero as $N\to\infty$.
 We have this limit in mind throughout and shall (mostly) ignore that $\Tc(\bR)$ fluctuates slightly for any finite system.
-Note that, in contrast to the ``standard'' kinetic-energy based temperature definition, the configurational temperature is not defined for a system of free particles.
-Note also that configurations with $\nabla^2 U(\bR)=0$ become less likely as $N\to\infty$ so the fact that \eq{Tc_def} is not defined for such configurations is irrelevant; by the same argument one can ignore the existence of configurations with $\nabla^2 U(\bR)<0$.
-We return below briefly to a discussion of $\Tc$ fluctuations in simulations (\fig{fig3}).
-Finally, we note that the focus of the present paper is on the subset of active-matter models without orientational interactions.
+Note that, in contrast to the standard kinetic-energy-based temperature definition, the configurational temperature is not defined for a system of free particles.
+Note also that configurations with $\nabla^2 U(\bR)=0$ become less likely as $N\to\infty$, so the fact that \eq{Tc_def} is not defined for such configurations is irrelevant; by the same reasoning one can ignore the existence of configurations for which $\nabla^2 U(\bR)<0$.
+We return briefly below to a discussion of $\Tc$ fluctuations in simulations (\fig{fig3}(b)).

 Since the derivation of the configurational temperature $\Tc$ is based on the fact that the probability in the canonical ensemble of configuration $\bR$ is proportional to $\exp(-U(\bR)/k_BT)$, it would appear that $\Tc$ cannot be relevant for systems that are far from thermal equilibrium.
-We show below that $\Tc(\bR)$ may nevertheless be used for tracing out lines of invariant structure and dynamics in the phase diagram of certain active-matter models with hidden scale invariance.
-The latter is the symmetry that the ordering of configurations according to their potential energy at a given density is maintained if these are scaled uniformly to a different density (compare \eq{hsi} below), a property that applies to a good approximation for a number of well-known pair potentials, including the Lennard-Jones and Yukawa interaction \cite{IV,sch14,ing15,dyr18a}.
+We show in this paper, however, that $\Tc(\bR)$ may be used for tracing out lines of invariant structure and dynamics in the phase diagram of active-matter models with hidden scale invariance.
+This is the symmetry that the ordering of configurations according to their potential energy at a given density is maintained if these are scaled uniformly to a different density (\eq{hsi} below), a property that applies to a good approximation for the liquid and solid phases of a number of well-known potentials, including models based on the Lennard-Jones and Yukawa pair potentials \cite{IV,sch14,ing15,dyr18a}, as well as for more complicated non-pair interactions \cite{ing12b,hum15,fri19}.
+The companion paper (Paper II) \cite{saw23b} presents a different application of $\Tc$ to active matter by proposing that the ratio of the so-called systemic temperature \cite{dyr20} to $\Tc$ quantifies the deviation from ordinary thermal equilibrium.
+Both papers focus on active-matter models without orientational interactions, i.e., models based on point particles.